 Ø Miscellaneous volatile organics (acrolein, acrylonitrile)

-You'll want to make sure that whatever paints you buy has the Green Seal "mark of environmental responsibility" or states that it meets Green Seal Standard GS-11.
+You'll want to make sure that whatever paints you buy has the Green Seal "mark of environmental responsibility" or states that it meets Green Seal St

 How Long Does VOC Off-Gassing Continue?